Liliana Tupaz, CEO and Founder on Influential Women

 The biggest challenges in my field include the poor quality of many post-surgical bras currently provided by hospitals, as well as limitations in existing contracting and procurement practices that can restrict better options from reaching patients.
 At the same time, there are significant opportunities to improve patient care by partnering directly with hospitals, oncologists, and nonprofits to raise standards and expand access to higher-quality, more supportive post-surgical products.

 In my work, the most important value to me is providing comfort and support to women who are going through difficult experiences, particularly those facing cancer without a strong support system.
-I strive to create something that offers a sense of care and reassurance—almost like a gift or a hug from one woman to another.
-Personally, I value staying active and grounded through traveling, painting landscapes, and maintaining my fitness.
-Prioritizing health and well-being requires intention and effort, and I believe that is something many people often overlook in their daily lives.
+I strive to create something that offers a sense of care and reassurance—almost like a gift or a hug from one warrior to another.
+Personally, I value staying active and grounded through spending time with my family, traveling, painting landscapes, and maintaining my fitness.
+Prioritizing health and well-being requires intention and effort, and I believe you should always show up for yourself.